symfony/symfony-docs/cookbook/form/data_transformers.rst

 But, there are two complications:

 #.
 Your users are allowed to use *some* HTML tags, but not others: you need a way
-   to call :phpfunction:`striptags` after the form is submitted.
+   to call :phpfunction:`striptags` after the form is submitted;

 #.
 To be friendly, you want to convert ``<br/>`` tags into line breaks (``\n``) before
    rendering the field so the text is easier to edit.